 Book Japan Airlines Business or First Class

-Or what about flying in style to Japan?
+Looking to fly to Japan … in style?
 When you’re flying 10-plus hours to Asia, it’s worth some extra miles to fly in comfort.
-How about a SkySuite?

 Japan Airlines has one of the world’s best business class seats out there, and they're called SkySuites.
 In the right seat, it’s both spacious and insanely private.
 Some of the best food you’ll find in the sky doesn’t hurt either.
 After our sterling review of Japan Airlines Business Class, we’re convinced it’s one of the best ways to use your AA miles – no matter the plane.